Darzens reaction: Reaction mechanism

-The reaction process begins when a strong base is used to form a carbanion at the halogenated position.
-Because of the ester, this carbanion is a resonance-stabilized enolate, which makes it relatively easy to form.
-This nucleophilic structure attacks another carbonyl component, forming a new carbon–carbon bond.
-These first two steps are similar to a base-catalyzed aldol reaction.
-The oxygen anion in this aldol-like product then does an intramolecular SN2 attack on the formerly-nucleophilic halide-bearing position, displacing the halide to form an epoxide.
+The reaction process begins with deprotonation at the halogenated position.
+Because of the ester substituents, this carbanion is a resonance-stabilized enolate.
+This nucleophile next attacks the carbonyl reagent, forming a carbon–carbon bond.
+These two steps are similar to a base-catalyzed aldol reaction.
+The oxygen anion in this aldol-like product then SN2 attacks on the formerly-nucleophilic halide-bearing position, displacing the halide to form an epoxide.
 This reaction sequence is thus a condensation reaction since there is a net loss of HCl when the two reactant molecules join.

-The primary role of the ester is to enable the initial deprotonation to occur, and other carbonyl functional groups can be used instead.
-If the starting material is an α-halo amide, the product is an α,β-epoxy amide.
+If the starting halide is an α-halo amide, the product is an α,β-epoxy amide.
 If an α-halo ketone is used, the product is an α,β-epoxy ketone.

 Any sufficiently strong base can be used for the initial deprotonation.
 However, if the starting material is an ester, the alkoxide corresponding to the ester side-chain is commonly chosen in order to prevent complications due to potential acyl exchange side reactions.